Steven Schoenberg

 Steven Schoenberg (born October 17, 1952) is an American composer, songwriter, film composer, and pianist.
 His work includes film scores for Emmy Award-winning films, classical compositions, children's music, and musical theater.
 As of 2015 he has recorded four noted albums of piano improvisations.
 Schoenberg is co-founder and CEO at Learn With A Beat, LLC, and with his wife, children's book author Jane Schoenberg, develops educational apps for children.
 They have two children, actress Sarah Kate Jackson and composer Adam Schoenberg.

 Background

-Schoenberg studied classical piano from age seven through his years at The Hartt School, where he majored in and received a Bachelor of Music degree in Music Composition in 1975.
+Schoenberg studied classical piano from age seven through his years at The Hartt School, where he received a Bachelor of Music degree in Music Composition in 1975.
 At Hartt, Schoenberg studied with Arnold Franchetti and Norman Dinerstein.
 Schoenberg started improvising on the piano at age two and played "God Bless America" for his nursery school graduation.
 When he was twelve, Schoenberg's parents took him to see Fiddler on the Roof on Broadway.
 After that experience, he composed his first song, setting music to Edgar Allan Poe's poem Annabel Lee, and joined his first rock band, performing on one of the original Farfisa organs.
 In 1971, at Hartt, Schoenberg helped form NSH a rock trio first produced by Fred Hellerman of The Weavers.
 After graduating, he left the band and landed a job in Manhattan, writing television and radio commercials for music production agency Sherman and Kahn.